EsupPortail/esup-emargement/README.md

     psql
     create database esupemargement;
     create USER esupemargement with password 'esup';
     grant ALL ON DATABASE esupemargement to esupemargement;
+    ALTER DATABASE esupemargement OWNER TO esupemargement;

 ### JDBC